East Memphis Optometry

 or on the Get Adobe Reader icon.

 We are credentialed with most major insurance companies including VSP, Eyemed, Medicare, Aetna, Cigna, BCBS, Davis Vision, Advantica, and many others.
-We request that patients inquire with their insurance company to see if we are a participating provider.
-We will be happy to assist with the inquiries when necessary.
+We will be happy to assist with the inquiries for our patients.

 We accept most major credit cards.